matrix-org/matrix.org/content/blog/2023/07/2023-07-04-what-happened-with-the-archive.md

 category = ["General"]
 +++

-We launched the Matrix Public Archive [publicly on June 2nd](https://www.youtube.com/watch?v=ULbvBIwiGEI) 2023.
-We decided to take it down on Sunday June 25 out of precaution after a member of OFTC staff warned us that the archive made the content of two OFTC IRC channels bridged to Matrix available on the Internet.
+We launched the Matrix Public Archive [publicly on June 2nd, 2023](https://www.youtube.com/watch?v=ULbvBIwiGEI).
+We decided to take it down on Sunday, June 25th out of precaution after a member of OFTC staff warned us that the archive made the content of two OFTC IRC channels bridged to Matrix available on the Internet.